Q: What is a UPS?

 A: An Uninterruptible Power Supply (UPS), is a system guaranteed to provide power to a critical load in the event of interruptions in the incoming main electrical power source.
 A UPS protects against electrical spikes and brown outs.

-A: Depending on the type of load that you need covered, a UPS has a VA rating, The VA rating is the maximum number of Volts Amps it can deliver.
+A: Depending on the type of load that you need covered, a UPS has a VA rating.
+The VA rating is the maximum number of Volts Amps it can deliver.
 The larger the load, the more likely you’ll have a larger UPS set-up.

 A: Alternating Current (AC) – An electric current that reverses direction at regular intervals and Direct Current (DC) – An electric current of constant direction, having a magnitude that does not vary or varies only slightly.
 (Batteries are DC power.)

-A: Anything that is supported by a UPS.
+A: Anything supported by a UPS.

 A: The rectifier – which converts an alternating current (AC) into direct current (DC).